Are you a new bearded dragon owner looking to learn more about its diet?

 Waxworms are another treat feeder insect.

-They’re large, making them only suitable for adult bearded dragons and high in fat.
+Unfortunately, they’re large, making them only suitable for adult bearded dragons and high in fat.

-Worms are an essential part of a healthy reptile’s diet.
+Nevertheless, worms are an essential part of a healthy reptile’s diet.

 But it’s important to know what the best worms for your juvenile bearded dragon are as a responsible bearded dragon owner.

-Make sure the worms you use are high in nutritional content and are always smaller than the space between the bearded dragon’s eyes.
+Ensure the worms you use are high in nutritional content and are always smaller than the space between the bearded dragon’s eyes.